EMG/NCS Nerve Testing in New Jersey

 Why would PPSI order this test?

-It can help confirm the source of numbness, tingling, weakness, or radiating pain before choosing injections, therapy, bracing, or surgery.
+It can help clarify the source of numbness, tingling, weakness, or radiating pain before choosing injections, therapy, bracing, orthopedic care, or spine consultation.

 Care across New Jersey